-Residential Sector: Pursuant to the Commission's Implementation Order for Phase III program planning and discussions held at Stakeholder Meetings, Duquesne Light developed plans to launch five programs targeting the residential sector: a low income program; a residential rebate program including upstream components; a whole house retrofit program; a home energy reporting program; and a residential appliance recycling program.
+Residential Sector: Pursuant to the Commission's Implementation Order for Phase III program planning and discussions held at Stakeholder Meetings, Duquesne Light developed plans to launch six programs targeting the residential sector: a low income program; a residential rebate program including upstream components; a whole house retrofit program; a home energy reporting program; a residential appliance recycling program, and new construction program.
 The low income program will leverage the public agency partnership program operated during Phase I and Phase II (described below).
 Duquesne Light will complete contract negotiations with specialized implementation CSPs following the Request for Proposal (RFP) process for programs identified in Figure 2: Program Implementation Responsibility.
 Duquesne Light has been actively meeting with stakeholders to gain input on the Phase III EE&C Plan.
-It will continue soliciting stakeholder input as needed, to discuss the status of the program and issues on a semiannual basis until May 31, 2020, unless otherwise ordered by the Commission.
-In addition, Duquesne Light agrees that at least once per year, prior to the commencement of a program year, Duquesne Light will include a review of the content of the Home Energy Reports as an agenda item for a stakeholder meeting and will consider comments from the stakeholders regarding the content of these reports.
+It will continue soliciting stakeholder input as needed, to discuss the status of the program and issues on a semi-annual basis until May 31, 2020, unless otherwise ordered by the Commission